np2048/Python/shInstall/README.md

 This will backup your current system *.vimrc* config file (actually rename it to *.vimrc.default* if it doesn't exist and to *.vimrc.old* if it does) and copy *.vimrc* from the repository to the system path stored it the *path/.vimrc* file

-When a PC already have local copy of your Config repository simply run
+When a PC already has local copy of your Config repository simply run

     $ git pull
     $ ./install.py vim